The Monstrosity Matchups

 7. Robert Horry = Pistol Shrimp

 The pistol shrimp doesn’t fight often.
-But when it does, it snaps its claw so fast it vaporizes water, creating a cavitation bubble that stuns or kills with shockwave alone.
+When it does, it snaps its claw so fast it vaporizes water, creating a shockwave that stuns or kills on contact.
+It’s not graceful.
+It’s not pretty.
+But it works.

 8. Kobe Bryant = Tiger (Bonus Apex Predator)